ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Friday Night</h3>A chance of showers and thunderstorms before 10pm, then a chance of showers and thunderstorms between 10pm and 1am, then a
          chance of showers and thunderstorms.
-Mostly cloudy, with a low around 66.
-South wind around 18 mph, with gusts as high as
+Mostly cloudy.
+Low around 66, with temperatures rising to around 68 overnight.
+South wind around 18 mph, with gusts as high as 28 mph.
-         28 mph.
 Chance of precipitation is 50%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">